dominicfraser/CodeceptJSDockerExamples/dockerizedCodeceptJSWebDriverIO/README.md

 `docker-compose up --build`

+It is possible to run the tests with the below command while the app is already running, and the app will continue to run afterwards unless `docker-compose down` is explicitly used.

-To run the tests, use `docker-compose down` if required, then use:
+To run the tests, either with the app already running or from cold, use:

 `docker-compose -f docker-compose.test.yml run --rm codeceptjs-container`

+This will run the tests then stop codeceptjs-container. `docker-compose down` will be necessary to stop express-app when you wish to do so.